-Shelley Puhak is a poet and writer whose creative work engages with history in novel and unexpected ways.
+Shelley Puhak is a poet and writer whose creative work engages with history in unexpected ways.
 She is the author of two books of poetry and her first nonfiction book, The Dark Queens, is forthcoming (Bloomsbury, 2021).

 Shelley's essays have been included in Best American Travel Writing 2017 and selected as Notables in Best American Essays 2016, 2017, 2018, and 2019.
 Her nonfiction has recently appeared in The Atlantic, Creative Nonfiction, The Iowa Review, Salon, and VQR.